Kootenai County Emergency Medical Services System

-All EMTs and Paramedics in the field (with the exception of the Critical Care Team) are employees of the Fire Departments and Non-Profit Ambulance organizations.
-The System provides the Fire Departments with ambulances, medical equipment and the medical supplies needed to operate.
+All EMTs and Paramedics in the field are employees of the Fire Departments or the one Non-Profit Ambulance organization.
+The System provides the Fire Departments with ambulances, medical equipment, medical supplies and medical oversight necessary to operate.

 The Systems inception and success can be credited to all the contracting agencies involved who came together to form this organization, and who are committed to giving the residents and visitors of Kootenai County the best and most cost effective emergency medical services possible.

 The contracting agencies within this System are as follows:

 Coeur d'Alene Fire Department - Operating 2 full time ambulances